-Tim Miller represents clients in complex commercial litigation and arbitration matters involving a wide range of issues.
-He is experienced in matters concerning attorneys’ and other professionals’ liability, directors’ and officers’ liability, partnership law, business torts, real estate and the activities of financial institutions.
+Tim Miller is experienced in matters concerning attorneys’ and other professionals’ liability, directors’ and officers’ liability, partnership law, contract law and business torts.
 In 2013, Tim was named Novack and Macey’s General Counsel.

 - Alma College (B.A., 1982), (Summa Cum Laude), Phi Beta Kappa

 - Duke University Law School (J.D., 1985), High Honors, Order of the Coif; Managing Editor, Duke Law Journal